Richard Pelham

 Richard Ward "Dick" Pelham (February 13, 1815 – October 1876), born Richard Ward Pell, was an American blackface performer.
 He was born in New York City.

+History

 Pelham regularly did blackface acts in the early 1840s both solo and as part of a duo or trio.
 His early performances were in the mould of Thomas D. Rice; he did song-and-dance versions of "Gumbo Chaff" and "Oh Pshaw!", among others.
 His brother, Gilbert Pelham, paired with him for part of his early career.
 The song "Massa Is a Stingy Man" became their trademark tune.
 Pelham was also a renowned dancer; by 1845, he was ranked so highly that William Henry Lane did an impression of him.